K2SOHIGH/pcalf/README.md

 pcalf-datasets-workflow can be used to retrieve genomes from NCBI databases such as RefSeq and GenBank based on accession (GC*_******.*) or TaxID
 Genomes and annotations (CDS and genes ) will be downloaded using the new command line tools from [NCBI](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/).
 If annotations does not exists for a genome, then genes and CDS will be predicted with [Prodigal](https://github.com/hyattpd/Prodigal).

-A yaml file is also produced and can be used as input for pcalf-annotate-workflow command.
+A yaml file is also produced and can be used as input for [pcalf-annotate-workflow](#pcalf-annotate-workflow-).
 ```
 GC*_******.*:
   genome : /path/to/genome